-Architecting is a tool used by Program Managers (PM) and Systems Engineers in developing a system to help designers meet all stated function and physical requirements, collaborate across organizations and provides value information for decision makers.
+Architecting is a tool used by Program Managers (PM) and Systems Engineers in developing a system to help designers meet all stated function and physical requirements, collaborate across organizations, and provides valuable information for decision-makers.
 There are a number of types of Architectures that are used in system development:

 - Functional Architecture: model that identifies system function and their interactions.

 - Physical Architecture: model that addresses the physical layout of a system and its components in a schema.